There are rules on how you can use common land and town and village greens.

 You can use town and village greens for sports and recreation, eg playing football or walking your dog.
 Some also have ‘rights of common’ over them - like grazing livestock.

 Many greens are owned and maintained by local parish or community councils.
 Some are privately owned.

 Common land and village greens near you

 Find out where your local common land or village green is by contacting your local council.
 It keeps the ‘Register of Common Land and Village Greens’ for your area.

-Each entry in the register contains information like:
+Each entry in the register includes: